Honor and the Online Archery Match

 - Protruding bow sights are not allowed.

-- No cushion plungers or similar mechanical or metal apparatus shall be used.
+- No cushion plungers or similar mechanical or metal apparatus.

 - Arrows will be made of wood and fletched with feathers.
 Points shall be of a type that will not inflict undue damage to target faces or buttresses (generally field tips and short bodkin style arrowheads.)
 Point weight may be of any value.
 Maximum arrow diameter is 9.3mm.